mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 Background fillings are supported since DXF R2007, and `ezdxf` uses the MTEXT entity to implement this feature, so setting background filling in DXF R12 has no effect.

-Set :attr:`~ezdxf.entities.DimStyle.dxf.dimtfill` to 1 to use the canvas color as background filling or set :attr:`~ezdxf.entities.DimStyle.dxf.dimtfill` to 2 to use :attr:`~ezdxf.entities.DimStyle.dxf.dimtfillclr` as background filling, color value as :ref:`ACI`.
-Set :attr:`~ezdxf.entities.DimStyle.dxf.dimtfill` to 0 to disable background filling.
+The DIMVAR :attr:`~ezdxf.entities.DimStyle.dxf.dimtfill` defines the kind of background filling and the DIMVAR :attr:`~ezdxf.entities.DimStyle.dxf.dimtfillclr` defines the fill color.

 =================== ====================================================
 DIMVAR              Description